Scalable Deep Graph Clustering with Random-walk based Self-supervised Learning: Analysis and Observations

 \section{Analysis and Observations}

-Our applied graph filter $ S= \alpha \sum\limits_{l=0}^{L}((1-\alpha)\Tilde{D}^{-\frac{1}{2}}\Tilde{A}\Tilde{D}^{-\frac{1}{2}}))^{l} $ has been shown to be a form of Personalized PageRank (PPR) in Section~\ref{subsec:gpr}, which itself was shown to be a case of generalized graph diffusion matrix as defined in Klipcera {\em et al.}~ \cite{klicpera_diffusion_2019}.
-Previous work~\cite{Klicpera2019_APPNP, klicpera_diffusion_2019} briefly mentioned that the teleport probability $\alpha$ could affect clustering characteristics without further explanation.
-In this section, we study this graph filter from a graph convolution perspective and provide a thorough analysis of the impact of teleport probability on both graph spectrum and node clustering performance.

-For a clustering task, it is desirable that nodes of the same class have similar feature representations after graph filtering.
-Each column of node attribute $X$ can be considered as a graph signal and a graph signal is smooth if nodes in the neighborhood have similar representations~\cite{ijcai2019_AGC}.
-As reflected from Laplacian-Beltrami operator \cite{Spectral_graph_theory_Chung_1997}, which measures the smoothness of a basis signal, i.e. the eigenvector, a smooth graph signal should contain more low-frequency than high-frequency basis signals \cite{ijcai2019_AGC}.
+For a clustering task, it is desirable that nodes of the same class have similar feature representations after graph filtering, and we analyze the proposed approach from that angle.
+As a background~\cite{ijcai2019_AGC,Spectral_graph_theory_Chung_1997}, each column of a node attribute can be considered as a {\em graph signal}, which, in turn, can be considered {\em smooth} if nodes in the neighborhood have similar representations.
+Furthermore, smooth graph signal should contain more low-frequency than high-frequency basis signals \cite{ijcai2019_AGC}.